naveen-malla/100DaysOfMLCode/README.md

 Learned about variational graph auto encoders.

 **DAY 55**:
-Learner about VAEs vs VGAEs.
+Learned about VAEs vs VGAEs.

+**DAY 56**:
+Learned about techniques used to get better accuracy on ML models.